HUNT Workbench installation

 Further reading

 See our HUNT Workbench principles section to learn more about your new environment.
-For more practical advices on how to install your Python/R packages head over to Workbench FAQ.
+For more practical advises on how to install your Python/R packages head over to Workbench FAQ.

 This section includes issues that you might encounter during your first setup.
 See our HUNT Workbench FAQ and HUNT Workbench Troubleshooting if you do not find your answers below.